mbahng/mbahng-com/Research/ml/md/1982oja_neuron-model-pca.md

 # Contribution

    Finds a neuron based model, which when combining with iterative methods, converges onto the principal eigenvector of a matrix.
+This is called subspace/orthogonal iteration or simultaneous iteration method.

+   The original paper is in foreign language, so another paper is listed.